Welcome to our

 Mr. Billionaire did not respond to multiple requests for comment, but it looks like his only crime is being a somewhat cringeworthy DJ.
 DomainTools’ record for briansclub[.]com says the domain was abandoned or dormant for a period in 2019, only to be scooped up again by someone in May 2020 when it became a phishing site spoofing the real BriansClub.

-Article: Phishing Sites Targeting Scammers and Thieves - published about 3 years ago.
+Article: Phishing Sites Targeting Scammers and Thieves - published over 3 years ago.

 https://krebsonsecurity.com/2021/08/phishing-sites-targeting-scammers-and-thieves/